Sizzling Lyles becomes fourth fastest man ever at 200m

 American Noah Lyles became the fourth fastest 200 metres runner ever when he roared to victory in 19.50 seconds at the Lausanne Diamond League meeting on Friday.

-REUTERS: American Noah Lyles became the fourth fastest 200 metres runner ever when he roared to victory in 19.50 seconds at the Lausanne Diamond League meeting on Friday.
+REUTERS: Noah Lyles became the fourth fastest runner ever at 200 metres when the American roared to victory in a sizzling 19.50 seconds at the Lausanne Diamond League meeting on Friday.

 The time was the eighth fastest ever and the best in seven years.